ArundeepChohan/Ideas/Course-Planning/Langara-Login-and-Transcript-Recovery/README.md

 Prerequisites: Able to run Java + Selenium pages.

-Installing: Download entire folder and click on the LangaraLogin.xml and run as NG suite in Eclipse.
+Installing: Download all files and click xml-> TestMultipleXmls.xml

 Built With: Java, Selenium